david-smejkal/wiki2txt/README.md

 $ mkproject wiki2txt
 ```

-Alternatively if you don't have `mkproject` then create the virtual environment manually:
+Alternatively if you don't have `mkproject` then create your virtual environment manually:
 ```bash
 $ virtualenv --python=`which python3` wiki2txt
 $ source ./wiki2txt/bin/activate